drocks1234/EgiArcade/README.md

 ## 🏆 High Scores

 The Snake game keeps track of your high score and displays it at the end of each game.
 Your high score is saved in your browser's local storage, so it'll be remembered even if you close the browser.
 Compete with friends by viewing the local leaderboard – just click the "Show Leaderboard" button on the main menu.

-## 👩‍💻 Authors

-These games were masterfully created by [egiday](https://github.com/egiday) using HTML, CSS, and JavaScript.
-Feel free to use the code as a foundation for your own projects, and join the excitement of Snake Game, Money Tycoon, and Simple Painting Game v2.5.3!